-The title of "Heroes" is a shout-out to Neu's "Hero" (it was one of the bands Bowie was influenced by during his "Berlin phase", alongside Kraftwerk.
+The title of ""Heroes"" is a shout out to Neu!'s "Hero", as it was one of the bands Bowie was influenced by during his "Berlin phase", alongside Kraftwerk.
 Kraftwerk itself is given a shout out with another track on the album — "V-2 [Florian] Schneider".

 The "You remind me of the babe" patter in "Magic Dance" is a paraphrase of the closing exchange in the film The Bachelor and the Bobby-Soxer.